 We already saw that often maintaining the element of surprise is an important security consideration-an example in our area is organizing prison demos to support people who are locked up: organizing them quietly means we can have freedom of movement and action for a period of time before the police are able to mount a response.
-Or consider an IWW chapter trying to do a reclaim your pay campaign against a boss-they will need to take steps to protect themselves from civil lawsuits or from being targeted by private security.
-Or consider the work antifascists do to identify the far-right-they need to be mindful to avoid having their own personal information become public and targets of violence in the street.
-There are also private security companies that are increasingly hired to defend private interests in ways that the police can't or won't, which has come up repeatedly around indigenous-led land defense struggles in recent years.
+Or consider an IWW1 chapter trying to do a reclaim your pay campaign against a boss-they will need to take steps to protect themselves from civil lawsuits or from being targeted by private security.
+Or consider the work antifascists do to identify the far-right our own.
+This kind of preventive disarmament is a real position of weakness.